What's on around Cowra and the region

 July 1

 Register with Woodstock Hotel on 02 6345 0262 to enter the Camp Oven Cook Off for 2023.
-Cooking starts at 12pm.
-If you would like to come along and taste all the goods cooked, $15/Adult & $10/Child will be all it costs.
+Cooking starts at 12pm and must be ready for judging by 5pm.
+If you would like to come along and taste all the goods cooked, $15.00/Adult & $10.00/Child will be all it costs.
 All money raised will go to Ronald Mcdonald House.

 Skateboard Workshop